Microsoft/azure-docs.pt-pt/articles/virtual-machines/workloads/sap/deployment-guide.md

 #### <a name="create-a-virtual-machine-by-using-a-template"></a>Criar uma máquina virtual utilizando um modelo

 Pode criar uma máquina virtual utilizando um dos modelos publicados no SAP a [repositório do GitHub de modelos de início rápido do azure][azure-quickstart-templates-github].
-Também pode criar manualmente uma máquina virtual utilizando o [portal do Azure][virtual-machines-windows-tutorial], [PowerShell][virtual-machines-ps-create-preconfigure-windows-resource-manager-vms], ou [da CLI do Azure] [virtual-machines-linux-tutorial].
+You also can manually create a virtual machine by using the [Azure portal][virtual-machines-windows-tutorial], [PowerShell] [ virtual-Machines-PS-Create-preconfigure-Windows-Resource-Manager-VMS], ou [CLI do Azure][virtual-machines-linux-tutorial].

 * [**Modelo de configuração de duas camadas (apenas uma máquina virtual)** (sap-2-escalão--imagem do marketplace)][sap-templates-2-tier-marketplace-image]